-Liquefaction is the loss of strength in generally cohesionless, saturated soils when the pore-water pressure induced in the soil by a seismic event becomes equal to or exceeds the overburden pressure.
+Liquefaction is the loss of strength in generally cohesionless, saturated soils when the porewater pressure induced in the soil by a seismic event becomes equal to or exceeds the overburden pressure.
 The primary factors which influence the potential for liquefaction include groundwater table elevation, soil type and plasticity characteristics, relative density of the soil, initial confining pressure, and intensity and duration of ground shaking.
 The depth within which the occurrence of liquefaction may impact surface improvements is generally identified as the upper 50 feet below the existing ground surface.
 Liquefaction potential is greater in saturated, loose, poorly graded fine sands with a mean (d{50}) grain size in the range of 0.075 to 0.2 mm (Seed and Idriss, 1971).
 Non-sensitive clayey (cohesive) soils which possess a plasticity index of at least 18 (Bray and Sancio, 2006) are generally not considered to be susceptible to liquefaction, nor are those soils which are above the historic static groundwater table.

 The Riverside County GIS website indicates that the subject site is located within a zone of low liquefaction susceptibility.
-In addition, the soil conditions encountered at the boring locations are not considered to be conducive to liquefaction.
-These conditions consist of medium dense to very dense, well-graded, granular soils extending to depths of $20\pm$ feet.
-In addition, the static groundwater table does not exist within $50\pm$ feet of the ground surface.
+In addition, the subsurface conditions encountered at the boring locations are not considered to be conducive to liquefaction.
+These conditions consist of moderate to high strength younger and older native alluvial soils and granitic bedrock and no evidence of a long-term groundwater table within the depths explored by the borings.
 Based on these considerations, liquefaction is not considered to be a design concern for this project.